ROG Xbox Ally: Specifications

-The ROG Xbox Ally was released in two models; both models feature AMD Ryzen Z2 APUs, with the low-end Ally featuring a Ryzen Z2 A (a quad-core processor based on Zen 2 microarchitecture with eight RDNA 2 graphics cores), and the Ally X featuring the Ryzen AI Z2 Extreme (an octa-core processor based on Zen 5 microarchitecture with sixteen RDNA 3.5 graphics cores and a neural processing unit).
+The ROG Xbox Ally was released in two models; both models feature AMD Ryzen Z2 APUs, with the low-end Ally featuring a Ryzen Z2 A (a quad-core processor based on Zen 2 microarchitecture with eight RDNA 2 graphics cores), and the Ally X featuring the Ryzen AI Z2 Extreme (an octa-core processor based on Zen 5 microarchitecture with sixteen RDNA 3.5 shaper graphics cores and a neural processing unit).
 The two models feature 16 GB of LPDDR5 and 24 GB of LPDDR5X RAM respectively, and have 512 GB and 1 TB of internal storage respectively.
-Both models use a 7-inch, 120 Hz 1080p IPS LCD display with variable refresh rate.
+Both models use a 7-inch, 120 Hz 1080p IPS LCD with variable refresh rate.
 Use of an OLED screen was considered, but rejected because of concerns for power draw when combined with variable refresh rate.

-The devices ship with Windows 11; they are the first Windows devices to support a new mode that boots the system directly into the Xbox app, without loading the full Windows shell by default.
+The devices ship with Windows 11; they are the first Windows devices to support Xbox mode, which boots the system directly into the Xbox app without loading the full Windows shell by default.
 The mode provides a console-like experience with less resource and power consumption, with Microsoft estimating savings of up to 2 GB of memory and a two-thirds reduction of idle power consumption.
-This mode is a timed exclusive to Asus ROG devices on launch, and will be made available to other Windows-based gaming handhelds in 2026.
+This mode was a timed exclusive to Asus ROG devices on launch, and began to be released for other Windows 11 devices in April 2026.
 The Windows user interface also received additional features designed to improve navigation on game controllers, including additional system settings available from Game Bar, controller support on the lock screen, and a new task switcher design.